jackmcc08/CV/README.md

 #### Communication and Presentation
 Experienced communicator and presenter, ranging from writing reports for and agreeing requirements with senior stakeholders, negotiating with third parties, to coaching and mentoring junior members of staff.
-In my time at Makers, used this skill to clearly communicate technical requirements, discuss and understand how certain sections of code worked and presenting our group projects.
+In my time at Makers, used this skill to clearly communicate technical requirements, understand how certain sections of code worked and for presenting our group projects.
 Key Achievements:
 - Wrote rig market reports that were well received by company executives, who used the report data to make key fleet decisions.
 - Persuaded a senior stakeholder to preserve out contracting options in order to allow us flexibility in our procurement process, rather than closing down the options too soon.